mtrdesign/krait/ARTICLE.md

 ### Customizing the Table

-The default table template has only two columns and one additional attribute:
+The default table template starts with a basic structure of two columns and one additional attribute:

 ```php
 # /app/Tables/CatsTable.php
 ...
 class CatsTable {
 ...
   function initColumns(): void
   {
       $this->column(